 Photo of Gerald Hodgkins

-A former Associate Director for the U.S. Securities and Exchange Commission’s Enforcement Division (SEC), Gerald Hodgkins has a broad regulatory enforcement practice focused on representing financial institutions, public companies and individuals in investigations and enforcement actions brought by the key financial regulators.
-Jerry has extensive experience in matters pertaining to the SEC, with particular focus on broker-dealer and investment adviser regulation, public company accounting and U.S. anti-corruption law.
-He also has represented clients in matters before the Public Company Accounting Oversight Board (PCAOB).
+Gerald Hodgkins has a broad securities enforcement practice focused on representing financial institutions, public companies and individuals in investigations and enforcement actions brought by the key financial regulators.
+A former Associate Director in the U.S. Securities and Exchange Commission’s Division of Enforcement, Jerry has extensive experience in matters before the SEC, with particular focus on public company accounting and disclosure, broker-dealer and investment adviser regulation, and U.S. anti-corruption law.
+He also represents clients in matters before the Public Company Accounting Oversight Board (PCAOB), the Financial Industry Regulatory Authority (FINRA) and the U.S. Department of Justice.

 During his 20-year tenure at the SEC, Jerry oversaw more than 100 enforcement matters, covering the entire breadth of the SEC’s law enforcement authority.
 In addition to matters involving financial services regulation and public company oversight, Jerry oversaw multiple investigations involving insider trading, the Foreign Corrupt Practices Act (FCPA), and municipal securities regulation.
-The enforcement actions he oversaw included the largest penalty in SEC history for issuer reporting and disclosure fraud and the first, and still largest, settlement involving the clawback of executive compensation under Section 304 of the Sarbanes-Oxley Act of 2002.
+The enforcement actions he oversaw included the largest penalty in SEC history for issuer reporting and disclosure fraud (SEC v.
+WorldCom), the first, and still largest, settlement involving the clawback of executive compensation under Section 304 of the Sarbanes-Oxley Act of 2002 (SEC v.
+William W. McGuire, M.D.), and the final dispositions in the SEC’s actions against former Enron officers, including summary judgment obtained by the SEC against Jeffrey K. Skilling, former Enron president, COO and CEO.

-In 2020, Jerry was elected to the steering committee of the Corporation, Finance and Securities Law Community of the DC Bar.
+In 2023, Jerry was elected to a second term on the steering committee of the Corporation, Finance and Securities Law Community of the DC Bar.
 He frequently speaks at conferences and continuing education programs and has authored several articles focused on SEC enforcement.

 On Monday, November 7, the Supreme Court heard argument in Axon Enterprise, Inc. v.
 FTC and SEC v.
 Cochran to decide whether a party subject to an FTC or SEC administrative proceeding can simultaneously challenge the constitutionality of an administrative proceeding, or even of the agency itself, in federal district court rather than waiting for final agency action.
 At least five Justices expressed some measure of support for the private parties’ arguments, which indicates that the Court may permit certain kinds of collateral constitutional attacks (e.g., due process and appointments clause claims) at the outset of administrative proceedings.